About Canola Tours

 Along the Eastern Coast

 For those planning a longer stay there is a host of beautiful sites and ancient history to be explored along the Coast.
 Places like Glendalough nestled among the picturesque Wicklow Hills.
 A 12th century monastery in the middle of the most beautiful natural countryside.
 Kilkenny the ancient city with the Butler family castle and grounds, the ancient mile with cobble stone streets and buildings full of history and folklore.
 There are beaches that could match anything in the Mediterranean in all beauty and nature but sadly not the weather, expect for special days of glorious sunshine, which do actually come and more often these days.

 Are the options fixed?

 The type of holiday options on offer are developed to meet your needs and interests as a tourist and to get the very best of your holiday time schedule.
-Whatever you feel is most important will be considered and every effort will be made to make this the best possible experience for you and your friends/family (not equipped for children under 12 at the moment I am afraid).
+Whatever you feel is most important will be considered and every effort will be made to make this the best possible experience for you and your friends/family.

 What makes Canola Tours Unique?

 This rather unique type of co-created holiday, which is all-inclusive and personalised was developed over time.
 Few tour operators offer accommodation and personally guided or planned tours.
 Also the opportunity to become integrated into the local community.
 It is the feedback from guests positive experiences, needs and personal wishes that are the corner stones of Canola Tours holidays.